-Our financial condition raises substantial doubt as to our ability to continue as a going concern.
+There is substantial doubt as to our ability to continue as a going concern if we are unable to raise additional capital to finance our operations.

-Our consolidated financial statements have been prepared assuming that we will continue to operate as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As a result of the Private Placement described in Part I, Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, we may receive up to an additional \$105.0 million in tranche financing in a second and a third closing of the Private Placement, subject to achieving specified clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the Private Placement.
-Due to the contingent nature of the Common Warrants and the second and third closings of the Private Placement, GAAP requires the Company to exclude them from its going concern analysis.
-Accordingly, based on recurring losses from operations incurred since inception, the expectation of continued operating losses, and the need to raise additional capital to finance our future operations, we determined that there is substantial doubt about our ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
-Additionally, our independent registered public accounting firm has included in its audit opinion for the year ended December 31, 2022, an explanatory paragraph that there is substantial doubt as to our ability to continue as a going concern.
-There is no assurance that the milestones required to complete the second and third closings of the Private Placement will be satisfied, that the Common Warrants will be exercised or that other funding will be available to us, will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
-The reaction of investors to the inclusion of a going concern statement by our auditors and our potential inability to continue as a going concern may materially adversely affect our share price and our ability to raise new capital or enter into partnerships.
-If we become unable to continue as a going concern, we may have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our financial statements.
+Our condensed consolidated financial statements have been prepared assuming that we will continue to operate as a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The approximate \$47.6 million of net proceeds received in conjunction with the 2024 Private Placement, in addition to cash and cash equivalents and short-term investments as of March 31, 2024, is expected to provide the Company with sufficient liquidity through December 2025.
+As a result of the 2023 Private Placement described in Part I, Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, we may receive up to an additional \$105.0 million in tranche financing in a second and a third closing of the 2023 Private Placement, subject to the satisfaction or waiver of specified conditions, including clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the 2023 Private Placement.
+Due to the contingent nature of the Common Warrants and the second and third closings of the 2023 Private Placement, the Company has excluded them from its going concern analysis.
+Accordingly, based on recurring losses from operations incurred since inception and the expectation of continued operating losses there will be substantial doubt about our ability to continue as a going concern if we are unable to raise additional capital to finance our operations.
+There is no assurance that the milestones required to complete the second and third closings of the 2023 Private Placement will be satisfied or waived, that the Common Warrants will be exercised or that other funding will be available to us, will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
+The reaction of investors to the inclusion of a going concern statement by our auditors and our po concern may materially adversely affect our share price and our ability to raise new capital or enter into partnerships.
+If we become unable to continue as a going concern, we may have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our condensed consolidated financial statements.